Q: How many applications were received last year and how large is the current class?

 Q: How can I gauge my chances of being admitted to the Tulane MFIN program?

 A: It is impossible for the Admissions Committee to access your suitability to the program without reviewing a complete application.
-Please refer to the Class Profile to compare your credentials with successful candidates to the program.
+Please refer to the to compare your credentials with successful candidates to the program.

 Q: Does the Admissions Committee require specific courses or majors as prerequisites?